echo3Dco/AFrame-AR.js-echo3D-demo-Model-Viewer/README.md

 * Pull it up on your phone or print it out, and then show it to the camera.
 Your model should load slightly underneath it.
 * You can create your own marker [here](https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html).
 * Or use NFT (natural feature tracking) by AR.js when it becomes more reliable with time.

-## Register
-* If you don't have an echoAR API key yet, make sure to register for FREE at [echoAR](https://console.echoar.xyz/#/auth/register).

 ## Setup
 [Add 3D models](https://docs.echoar.xyz/quickstart/add-a-3d-model) to the console.